Bills Digest No. 33, 2024-25

 Regulated entity obligations: what are entities required to do?

 Division 2 of proposed Part IVF requires entities to comply with principles-based obligations.
 Regulated entities are required to implement appropriate governance arrangements, report certain information to SPF regulators, and have accessible forums for consumers to report scams.
-Additionally, an entity must take reasonable steps (defined in proposed section 58BB) to prevent, detect and disrupt scams.
+Additionally, an entity must take reasonable steps (defined in proposed section 58BB) to prevent, detect, disrupt and respond to scams.

 (1) Governance requirements